dishmoth/Floxels/README.md

 [libGDX instructions](https://github.com/libgdx/libgdx/wiki).
 Clone or download the repository, and import it into your development environment to build and run.

+### Platforms
+LibGDX allows the project to be built for assorted targets: Windows, OSX, Linux, Android, HTML, and iOS (although that's not been tried yet).

+### Project layout
+The project follows the usual libGDX layout, with a main folder for the source code, and different folders to support building for different targets.
+- `core` -  the main source code, common to all targets
+- `desktop` - specifics for desktop targets (Windows, OSX, Linux)
+- `android` - specifics for Android
+- `assets` - image and audio assets, common to all targets
+- `html` - specifics for HTML
+- `ios` - specifics for iOS (untested)

 ### How it works (the science bit)
 Floxels behave according to a mash-up of half-remembered bits of physics, hacked together